AI SALES SUMMIT - 2/26 & 2/27

 Top salespeople follow a customer-focused approach to acquiring new business – with potential new accounts as well as with long-term customers – that includes:

-• Doing the research and prep work to understand customers and their industry
+• Doing the research and prep work to understand the customer and their industry

-• Demonstrating the value of their solutions within the context of customers’ stated needs
+• Demonstrating the value of their solutions within the context of the customer’s stated needs

-• Engaging in business-focused conversations about reassessing priorities, reallocating funds, and evaluating the current value customers are receiving
+• Engaging in business-focused conversations about reassessing priorities, reallocating funds, and evaluating the current value the customer is receiving

 The real value salespeople bring is in having these strategic conversations that get the customer thinking differently about their business and then listening to uncover their needs, problems, and goals.
 Once that happens, salespeople can focus on creating value that’s relevant and will help the customer move the needle on the issues that matter to them.
 Those are the kinds of conversations existing customers and prospects alike will welcome.

 For over 25 years, Patty Gaddis has helped companies worldwide improve their sales performance and invigorate their organizations through strategy and talent development.
-Patty has a passion for ensuring clients see measurable, lasting results and helps them identify and hit targets that matter most to them.
-She goes out of her way to understand the customer – not just their requirements but also their real needs.
+Patty has a passion for ensuring that clients see measurable, lasting results and she helps them identify and hit targets that matter most to them.
+She goes out of her way to understand the customer – not just the requirement but also their real need.
 Then she drives to build relationships based on trust, commitment, and follow-through.
 Patty is a graduate of Appalachian State University and lives with her husband in Anderson, SC.